-Crazy Rich Asians is one of the few Hollywood blockbuster movies that showcases contemporary Singapore in a significant way and not just as a passing mention or a joke about our strict rules.
-So if you were inspired to find out more about Singapore after seeing it featured in the Crazy Rich Asians movie, here’s the lowdown on what those beautiful Singaporean locations from the movie are like in real life from a fellow Singaporean.
+Crazy Rich Asians is one of the few Hollywood blockbuster movies that showcases contemporary Singapore in a significant way and not just as a passing mention or a joke about its strict rules.
+So if you were inspired to find out more about Singapore after seeing it featured in the Crazy Rich Asians movie, here’s the lowdown on where and what those beautiful Singaporean Crazy Rich Asian filming locations from the movie are like in real life from an actual Singaporean.

 But first – a little about why I’m excited about the Crazy Rich Asians movie in the first place.
 SPOILERS for the movie/book series abound below, and you can watch the trailer here if you haven’t already, or pick up the book on Amazon [affiliate link]

 I spent 2 days as an extra, namely in Esplanade, Bukit Pasoh and Ann Siang Hill.
-I’ll probably need to scrutinize the film a little when I get my hands on it, but the closest I came to making it on screen was in that scene in Ann Siang Hill where Michelle Yeoh’s character Eleanor Young was in a striped white suit walking along the shophouse row of a five-foot way and entering a doorway to the mahjong parlour to meet Rachel.
+I’ll probably need to scrutinise the film a little when I get my hands on it, but the closest I came to making it on screen was in that scene in Ann Siang Hill where Michelle Yeoh’s character Eleanor Young was in a striped white suit walking along the shophouse row of a five-foot way and entering a doorway to the mahjong parlour to meet Rachel (just before the iconic Mahjong scene).
 I spotted the shoulder of my companion – my ‘fake mum’ – flash on screen just before they cut away, I was 0.5 seconds away from making my Hollywood debut (LOL).

 All in all, I did enjoy the movie – I thought it was entertaining and colourful.
 The movie has made some significant changes to the characters from the books which I’m curious to see how those will play out in the sequel, but overall I thought it was a fun movie – I love that it showcases Singapore even if it’s mostly the manicured tourist side that we see.